 Muscle energy technique is my favorite modality to use with clients complaining of low back pain — but when asked to pinpoint the pain, they actually point to their buttocks, specifically in the area of the sacroiliac or SI joint, and typically state it hurts when tying their shoe from a seated position.

 The client may present with a leg length discrepancy, but this discrepancy is a functional one.
 Using positioning, isometric contractions, shearing, gliding, compression and decompression, this modality can correct the functional discrepancy and give long lasting relief and freer mobility for the client.

 Various modalities use unique techniques that will address tissues differently.
 Individual pathologies require understanding not only what the problem is but also an understanding of the techniques you are using to bring about the tissue changes you desire.

 This is Part Four of a special multi-part series on professional development from the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
 This series covers areas that NCBTMB Board Certified massage therapists possess.
-Read Part One, “3 Ways Professional Communication Helps You Build Your Practice,” Part Two, “Brick by Brick: This is How Your Knowledge of Pathology, Movement, Anatomy & Medication Improves Your Massage” and Part Three, “Brick by Brick: The Value of Adding Massage Assessment to Sessions.”
+Read Part One, “Brick by Brick: 3 Ways Professional Communication Helps You Build Your Practice,” Part Two, “Brick by Brick: This is How Your Knowledge of Pathology, Movement, Anatomy & Medication Improves Your Massage” and Part Three, “Brick by Brick: The Value of Adding Massage Assessment to Sessions.”